-NOTICE DO NOT run your outboard even for a brief start-up-without supplying water to it.
+IMPORTANT: Do not run your outboard-even for a brief start-up-without supplying water to it.
 Water pump damage can occur in just a few seconds.

 Following Engine Starting on page 16, start the outboard.
 If the outboard was winterized, it may smoke briefly on the first start of the season.
 Let it idle while you: